homerpet8/Cyclistic-Case-Study/README.md

 **KEY TASKS:**

-- Download data and store it appropriately.
+- Download the data and store it appropriately.
+- Load the data to BigQuery.
 - Identify how it’s organized.
 - Sort and filter the data.
 - Determine the credibility of the data.